Subhra264/psbt_poc/README.md

 }
 ```

 Introduction to a new `struct` named `Psbt` that internally stores and owns a `PartiallySignedTransactionInner` instance.
-A `Psbt` instance always gurantees that the underlying `inner` is validated.
+A `Psbt` instance always guarantees that the underlying `inner` is validated.

 ```rust
 pub struct Psbt {